matthewsirbaugh/Atext_Legends/README.md

-# Atext_Legends
+# Atext Legends
-Atext Legends is a text based version of the popular battle royale shooter, Apex Legends

-Current to do list:
- - Add Locations
- - Add Character Select and Drop Location
- - Add Battle Mechanics
- - Add Enemies
+***Atext Legends is a non-profit fan-based parody.
+Apex Legends and all characters are owned by Respawn Entertainment and Electronic Arts.
+Please support the game's official release.***